Metro Film Festival puts your FAN FILM on the BIG SCREEN

 How the Metro Film Festival helps filmmakers get exposure

 Metro aims to help filmmakers get exposure and distribution for their films.
 No matter what your release window is, we are here to help you.
-Trailers and Teasers are always free to submit and we offer entry fee waivers whenever possible.
-(Note that our first quarter of 2024 has fees as low as $7 – yes, 7 dollars!)
+Trailers and Teasers are always free to submit, and we offer entry fee waivers whenever possible.

 A personal note…